-Obviously, the latter as you are training the sport directly spending more time perfecting a punch while developing the physical qualities you need.
+Typically the latter, as you are training the sport directly, spending more time perfecting a punch while developing the physical qualities you need.

 - The muscle groups involved in the exercise – must be the same as the competition exercise.

 - The amplitude/direction of the movement – range of motion and direction of movement should be the same as the competition exercise.